kartoza/sawps/docs/src/developer/guide/workflows.md

     ## Conclusion

     Creating a GitHub issue for fixing a bug is a crucial aspect of collaborative development.
-This user guide ensures that bug reports are well-documented and effectively communicated, contributing to the overall stability and progress of the project.
+This developer guide ensures that bug reports are well-documented and effectively communicated, contributing to the overall stability and progress of the project.

 2. **Wait for it to be added to a Sprint.**
     - Allow time for the identified bug fix to be scheduled and incorporated into a sprint or development cycle.